glouppe/info8010-deep-learning/lecture4.md

 ## Controlling for the variance in the forward pass

-A first strategy is to initialize the network parameters such that activations preserve the **same variance across layers**, hence ensuring that the information keeps flowing during the *forward pass*.
+A first strategy is to initialize the network parameters such that activations preserve the **same variance across layers**.

+Intuitively, this ensures that the information keeps flowing during the *forward pass*, without reducing or magnifying the magnitude of input signals exponentially.

+---

+class: middle

 Let us assume that
-- we are in a linear regime (e.g., the positive part of a ReLU) at initialization,
+- we are in a linear regime at initialization (e.g., the positive part of a ReLU or the middle of a sigmoid),
 - weights $w\_{ij}^l$ are initialized independently,
-- biases $b\_l$ are initialized to be 0,
+- biases $b\_l$ are initialized to be $0$,
 - input feature variances are the same, which we denote as $\mathbb{V}[x]$.

----

-class: middle

 Then, the variance of the activation $h\_i^l$ of unit $i$ in layer $l$ is
 $$